The Twilight Saga (film series): Production

-In early November 2008, Summit announced that they had obtained the rights to the remaining books in Stephenie Meyer's Twilight series: New Moon, Eclipse, and Breaking Dawn.
+In early November 2008, Summit announced that they had obtained the rights to the remaining books in Stephenie Meyer's Twilight series: New Moon, Eclipse and Breaking Dawn.
 On November 22, 2008, one day after the theatrical release of Twilight, Summit confirmed that they would begin working on New Moon.
-Melissa Rosenberg had been working on adapting the novel prior to Twilight's release and handed in the draft for New Moon during Twilight's opening weekend in November 2008.
+Melissa Rosenberg had been working on adapting the novel prior to Twilights release and handed in the draft for New Moon during Twilight's opening weekend in November 2008.

 In early December 2008, it was announced that Twilight director Catherine Hardwicke would not be returning to direct the sequel.
 Hardwicke cited time restrictions as the reason behind her leaving the project.
 Instead, Chris Weitz, director of The Golden Compass and co-director of American Pie, was hired to direct The Twilight Saga: New Moon.
 Filming for New Moon began in Vancouver in late March 2009, and in Montepulciano, Italy, in late May 2009.

 In early 2009, before the release of The Twilight Saga: New Moon, Summit confirmed that they would begin production on The Twilight Saga: Eclipse.
 Since Weitz would be in post-production for New Moon when The Twilight Saga: Eclipse began shooting, he would not be directing the third film.
 Instead, The Twilight Saga: Eclipse was taken on by director David Slade, with Melissa Rosenberg returning as screenwriter.
 Filming began on August 17, 2009 at Vancouver Film Studios and finished in late October, with post-production beginning early the following month.
 In April 2010, it was revealed that re-shoots of the film were needed.
 Slade, who previously said he would not be around for them, was seen, along with Stephenie Meyer, on set.
 The three main stars were also present.